bhartiy/learnsellacious/pages/06.eproducts/download-limits/docs.md

 9. In Max Download Priod, you can mention the time.
 So, that till that time the user can download it.If in case Max Download Period is 6 days, then the user can download the **Max Download Limit**(value) till 6 days.
 10. Click on Save button to save the product details.
 11. And the Download limits of that product will be saved.

+**You can add Download limits of Electronic Products through import method and the steps are:**

+1. Go to the sellacious panel of your website.
+2. To import, first navigate to import utility on the left side of panel.
+Then click on importer option
+   from  the dropped down menu.
+3. In the Sellacious native format, select download with all specifications column and open the downloaded file.
+4. You can create a new product there and add Download limits by filling credentials in **EPRODUCT_DOWNLOAD_LIMIT** and **EPRODUCT_DOWNLOAD_PERIOD** column.
+5. If you want to add Max Download Limit and Period of Electronic product then write Product_Title there and add numeric value in **EPRODUCT_DOWNLOAD_LIMIT** and **EPRODUCT_DOWNLOAD_PERIOD** column.
+6. Download the file in .csv format.
+7. In the Import utility on the left pane, selects importers.
+8. In the Sellacious native format, select upload csv and upload the downloaded csv file.
+9. Select options which you want to import in Import configuration.
+10. Click refresh Cache from left sidebar.
+11. And your Download Limits Of that product will be saved.